Meet the Governors

 Chair of Governors

 I moved back to Portsmouth (my hometown) in 1993 after a 15 year teaching career in East London.
-I was making a shift from Primary School Teacher to University Lecturer and wanted to stay involved with schools in some way and becoming a governor at Craneswater seemed a great way to do that.
+At the time I was making a shift from Primary School Teacher to University Lecturer and wanted to stay involved with schools in some way and becoming a governor at Craneswater seemed a great way to do that.
 I can’t believe how quickly the time has gone and the fact that I am still here reflects how much I feel a part of the school and its development.
 What I really like about Craneswater is the happy atmosphere and the range of activities that go on in and outside of the classroom; especially the school play!
-When I am not at governors' meetings or lecturing at the University, I help to run Cinema Number 6 in the Dockyard and can also be found supporting Pompey at Fratton Park.

 I live within a 5 minute walk of the school and value it as a vitally important part of our local community.
 The vibrancy and excitement of the children at such a happy place breathes very refreshing life into the area, and I think we all miss it when it’s not there in the holidays.